-This article focuses on the ERISA Summary Plan Description (SPD) and 5500 reporting requirements for welfare benefit plans.
+SPD ERISA Summary Plan Description and 5500 reporting requirements

 A welfare benefit plan includes any of the following group benefits: health, life, dental, vision, disability insurance plans, flexible spending accounts (FSAs), health reimbursement accounts (HRAs), employee assistance plans (EAPs), and other fringe benefit plans where the employer contributes to the cost.

 Another common misperception is who is responsible for preparing, filing, and delivering SPDs and Form 5500s.
 Most employers believe their insurance carrier, accountant, or broker is handling this.
 However, the employer is solely responsible for ERISA compliance.
 These misunderstandings can result in costly fines should they be discovered by the Department of Labor (DOL).
-The penalty for late delivery of SPD can be as much as $110/day per plan.
+The penalty for the late delivery of SPD can be as much as $110/day per plan.

 Who Must Comply with ERISA

-ERISA requirements apply to virtually all organizations, except governmental entities and churches regardless of the number of employees or how many employees participate.
+ERISA requirements apply to virtually all organizations.
+Except, governmental entities and churches.
+Regardless of the number of employees or how many employees participate.

 An employer must have a written Summary Plan Description (SPD) for each separate welfare benefit plan communicating plan rights and obligations to participants and beneficiaries.
-These documents must contain ERISA wrapper language, along with the certificate of insurance to constitute a SPD.
+These documents must contain ERISA wrapper language, along with the certificate of insurance to constitute an SPD.

 the name of the plan, plan sponsor, plan administrator, plan year, employer tax identification number, type of welfare plan, type of administration, summary of the benefits, detailed description of plan benefits for group health plans, provider network availability for group health plans, procedures for Qualified Medical Child Support Orders (QMCCOS), COBRA rights, plan contributions, and claims procedures.